tmoens/zebrafish-facility-manager/README.md

 ### MariaDB

-Please refer to MariaDB resources to determine how to install in your server environment.
-Other databases are supportable in theory, but have not been tested.
+Please refer to MariaDB resources to determine how to install MariaDB in your server environment.
+Other databases are supportable in theory by simply configuring TypeORM, but this has not been tried.

-Here is an great article for [how to install it securely on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-debian-10).
+Here is a friendly article for [how to install MariaDB securely on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-debian-10).

+You will need to set up a separate database for each facility the sytem manages.
+The process of setting up a database for a facility is covered [here](MariaDB.md).

 ### Web Server

-The system uses a web server to serve the zf_client to the end user and also to handle HTTP traffic between the zf_clients and the zf_servers.
+The system uses a web server to:
+1. serve the zf-client to the end user
+1. serve zebrafish facility specific files to the zf-client
+1. handle HTTP traffic between the zf_clients and the zf_servers

 We outline how to set up Nginx and configure it for each managed facility.
 Apache can be equally well used if you are so inclined.